Originate/dbg-pds-tensorflow-demo/ROADMAP.md

 In the example above, we had to manually derive the three variables `score`, but ideally this should be automated.

-A natural extension of the approach is the so called end-to-end architecture in machine learning, where we can attempt to optimize the whole system, i.e. from the strategy to the machine learning method to feature synthesis.
+A natural extension of the approach is the so called end-to-end architecture in Machine Learning, where we can attempt to optimize the whole system, i.e. from the strategy to the machine learning method to feature synthesis.

 ## Domain-specific language for feature extraction and normalization

-Our experience showed that dealing with timeseries, even when using Pandas, is error prone.
+Our experience showed that dealing with time series, even when using Pandas, is error prone.
 In particular, with shifting operations, one might leak data from the predicted variables into the features.
+Other difficulties arise in dealing with discontinuities such as beginning and end of days, weekends, holidays.

-Our DSL will allow to execute code using Pandas.
-Our code will be mapped to
+Our code can be mapped to either
 - efficient column oriented representation with Pandas.
-This is useful for backtesting
+This is useful for backtesting.
 - efficient streaming representation, useful for online testing with streaming data.
-In this representation only incremental computations will be carried in.
+In this representation only incremental computations will be carried out.

 ```python
 def rolling_price(feature_name, steps, shift):